kyma-project/community/guidelines/internal-guidelines/repository-template/README.md

 ## Overview

-This repository offers a unified folder, file, and document structure.
+This `template` folder offers a unified file, document, and folder structure.
 Use it for every new repository that you create in Kyma.
 It helps you to ensure that the project is consistent and standardized.

 ## Usage